-At end-June 2017, the bank had transferred NOK18.8 billion to Sparebank 1 Boligkreditt and NOK0.5 billion to SpareBank 1 Næringskreditt, i.e. almost 11% of its total loan book (including transferred loans).
-In addition, in the second quarter of 2015 the bank set up SR-Boligkreditt as a wholly owned covered bond company, to diversify and optimise its funding.
+At end-September 2017, the bank had transferred around NOK17.5 billion to Sparebank 1 Boligkreditt and NOK0.5 billion to SpareBank 1 Næringskreditt, i.e. 10% of its total loan book (including transferred loans).
+In addition, in the second quarter of 2015 the bank set up SR-Boligkreditt as a wholly owned covered bond company, to diversify and optimise its funding by gradually shifting its cover bond activity to this entity.
 While we view positively the diversification benefit of covered bond funding, extensive use of covered bond funding increases the amount of pledged assets unavailable for unsecured bondholders, including depositors in liquidation.
-We note that SR-Boligkreditt was able to raise \$600 million 5-year paper at favourable rate in its April 2017 debut, indicative of the bank's strong positioning in the global capital markets.
+We note that SR-Boligkreditt was able to raise \$600 million 5-year bond at a favourable rate in its April 2017 debut, indicative of the bank's strong positioning in the global capital markets.

-Our Funding Structure score reflects our view that although SpareBank 1 SR-Bank has benefitted from strong access to domestic and international capital markets, its high reliance on market funding - a common feature of Nordic banks - is a material source of risk.
+Our Funding Structure Score reflects our view that although SpareBank 1 SR-Bank has benefitted from strong access to domestic and international capital markets, its high reliance on market funding - a common feature of Nordic banks - is a material source of risk.
 We believe that in times of market stress, market funding can become more expensive and/or restricted.

 A mitigating factor to the bank's reliance on market funds is its improved liquidity buffer.
-The liquidity buffer (NOK38 billion or around 16.4% of tangible assets (including assets transferred to covered bond companies) at end-June 2017 consists mainly of cash, short-term investments, and drawing rights in Norges Bank (bonds including covered bonds).
-However, we note that this ratio could undermine the underlying core liquidity of the bank, given that it does not take into account the liquid assets held by SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, relative to peers that fully consolidate their own cover bond companies.
-In addition to the liquidity buffer, the bank has NOK16.3 billion in home mortgages ready to be transferred to a covered bond company.
-Concurrently, the bank reported a commendable liquidity coverage ratio (LCR) of 212% in June 2017, compared to 173% in June 2016.
+The liquidity buffer of NOK34.6 billion or around 14.8% of tangible assets (including assets transferred to covered bond companies) at end-September 2017 consists mainly of cash, short-term repos, and covered bonds.
+However, we note that this ratio understates the core liquidity of the bank, given that it does not take into account the liquid assets held by SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt.
+Accordingly, we incorporate a positive adjustment in the assigned Liquid Resources Score to reflect the additional source of liquidity stemming from the covered bond companies.

+In addition to the liquidity buffer, the bank has NOK15.6 billion in home mortgages ready to be transferred to a covered bond company, while it reported a commendable liquidity coverage ratio (LCR) of 212% in September 2017, compared to 123% in September 2016.